OwlCyberDefense/clip/README.md

 #### Configuring AIDE

-CLIP runs an AIDE check as the last step during installation.
-The newly created database, AIDE binary, and aide.conf are then moved to a read-only file system.
+CLIP creates a systemd service unit which runs an AIDE check on first boot.
+The newly created database, AIDE binary, and aide.conf are moved to a file system which is mounted read-only after a reboot triggered by the AIDE service.
-A cron job is executed every 24 hours and writes detected changes to `/var/log/aide.log`.
+A cron job is executed every 24 hours and logs detected changes to `/var/log/aide.log`.
 Where the AIDE files are written, the cron job, as well as `aide.conf`, are all configurable in the kickstart script.
 A typical use case is to disable networking on the system if the cron job fails.
 Another useful configuration is to write the AIDE files to read-only media that is kept off the box for added security.

+**NOTE:** `aide.conf` has not been modified by CLIP and will need to be configured to ignore files on a case by case basis.

 #### Configuring Scap Security Guide